What is EtCO2 and Why is It Monitored? | Normal Ranges & Clinical Guide

 Detection speed Lags — may delay 30–60 sec, especially on supplemental O₂ Real-time — changes visible within a single breath

 Detects apnea?
-Delayed — oxygen reserves mask the event Immediate — waveform disappears at first missed breath
+Delayed — oxygen reserves mask the event Immediate — waveform disappears at the first missed breath

 Sensor type SpO₂ sensors (finger clip, adhesive wrap) CO₂ sensor + sampling line or airway adapter